scenerystack/community/docs/index.md

 ## Create Highly Interactive Content for a Multimodal and Accessible Web

 [SceneryStack](./learn/overview.md) is an open-source TypeScript framework designed to create powerful, interactive, and accessible web experiences.
-SceneryStack offers web development libraries for building engaging simulations, educational tools, or next-generation web applications.
+SceneryStack offers front-end web development libraries for building engaging simulations, educational tools, or next-generation web applications.
 Included is support for robust accessibility features like dynamic screen-reader descriptions and alternative input (e.g., keyboard navigation).

 ??? abstract "**Learn about SceneryStack's features and capabilities**"
     For a full list of features and capabilities, check out all of the [**FEATURES**](./learn/features.md).